 Quick Overview on ‘What is Cryptocurrency’?

-Cryptocurrency or otherwise known as the digital currency is an alternative to the real world currency like dollar or euro.
+Cryptocurrency or digital currency is an alternative to the real-world currency like dollar or euro.

 Bitcoin was the first cryptocurrency introduced in the system.
 The bitcoin system is based on a peer-to-peer cryptographic platform called the Blockchain (following a great video explanation by Anders Brownworth about blockchain on YouTube)